neoalienson/hexo-cookieconsent/README.md

 # hexo-cookieconsent

-A hexo plugin for quickly adding the https://github.com/insites/cookieconsent/ lightweight JavaScript plugin for alerting users about the use of cookies on your website.
+A hexo plugin for quickly adding the lightweight JavaScript plugin for alerting users about the use of cookies on your website.

 ## Installation

 ``` bash
 $ npm i hexo-cookieconsent
 ```

 ## Usage

 Inside your hexo _config.yml file.

 ``` yaml
 cookieconsent:
   enable: true
 ```

 The plugin has several options.

 ### Custom CSS and JS URLs

-You can specify custom URLs for the CSS and JS files:
+You can specify custom URLs for the CSS and JS files.
+This allows you to use local files or even other cookie consent libraries:

 ``` yaml
 cookieconsent: